pliniker/mo-gc/doc/Project-RFC.md

 Benchmarking should be primarily done in a single threaded context, where the overhead of the GC will be measurable against the application code.

-Comparisons should be made against purely using Rust's static memory management.
+As a base comparison, a non-GC purely compile-time memory managed set of benchmarks should be compared against.

 # Tradeoffs

-Overall throughput will be lower than mark and sweep because of the journal overhead.
-This would show most measureably on a single processor system.
-On a multiprocessor system, the GC thread will interfere less with the application threads CPU time.
+How throughput compares to other GC algorithms is left to readers more experienced in the field to say.
+My guess is that with the overhead of the journal while doing mostly new-generation collections that this algorithm should be competitive.

-Nested GC-managed pointer structures must be immutable in those relationships, the added cost on the application threads is the requirement for persistent data structures.
-The main downside of this is the extra allocations and garbage generated.
-In some circumstances there could be enormous amounts of garbage generated, raising the overall overhead of using the GC.
+Non-atomic objects must be immutable, adding the cost associated with persistent data structures: the garbage generated.
+In some circumstances there could be enormous amounts of garbage generated, raising the overall overhead of using the GC to where the GC thread affects throughput.

+Jemalloc is said to give low fragmentation rates, but a copying collector would improve on it.
+Implementing a copying collector in this context may be more complex than it is worth.

 At least this one language/compiler safety issue remains: referencing GC-managed pointers in a `drop()` is currently considered safe as the compiler